David-Ols/BugTracker/README.md

 This solution will load backend, UserAPI, BugAPI, UnitTests projects and class libraries.

-Running this solution will start 3 separate projects, backend server and 2 APIs.
+Ensure that this solution will start 3 separate projects, backend server(BugTracker), BugAPI and UserAPI.

-The application is now running and you can test it at http://localhost:8080/
+The application is now running and you can test it at http://localhost:8080 or http://192.168.0.26:8080

 ## Additional Notes